leahts/qT3/README.md

 Arabic verb in the state in which they found it: with no short vowels and with any prefixes and suffixes attached.
 In turn, they will recieve a page of information, including the root, form, and linguistic features such as tense, mood, person, and number.

+This app is part of a project created by Mercy Smith and Sabrina Templeton for CS 701.
+The back-end was created by Mercy Smith; the front-end was created by Sabrina Templeton; the team collaborated to produce the graphics and documentation.

 ## Motivation
 We were inspired by the fact that Arabic has predictable patterns that lend itself to algorithmic deduction.
 As Arabic